Part 1 : the legal framework

 The parties should carefully articulate and convey their comments to the expert who will review them for validity.
 If he deems the comments justified, he will endorse them and transmit them to the parties with a request to attach them to the site description.
 If the expert does not agree with the comments made, they will not be considered.

 - b) Significant changes to the leased property

-If significant work has been done by the landlord or the tenant during the tenancy, such as due to renovation work, either the landlord or the tenant may require that an addendum to the original site description be prepared at the start of the tenancy.
+If significant work has been done by the landlord or the tenant during the tenancy, such as due to renovation work, both the landlord and the tenant may require that an addendum to the original site description be prepared at the start of the tenancy.

 This additional site description is also prepared at joint expense and must be signed by both parties.
 Each party should receive a copy of it.